-- a list of all functions and activities being proposed to outsource; - details of any formal agreement/s to provide services, including confirmation that the third party possess relevant technical competencies to conduct the proposed activities; - a summary of the third party's technical capacity to meet relevant obligations, including relevant accreditations; and - a summary of the third party's experience and knowledge in the relevant area.
+- ▶ a list of all functions and activities being proposed to outsource; - ▶ details of any formal agreement/s to provide services, including confirmation that the third party possess relevant technical competencies to conduct the proposed activities: - ▶ a summary of the third party's technical capacity to meet relevant obligations, including relevant accreditations; and a summary of the third party's experience and knowledge in the relevant area.

-The Applicant has set up a project management team which is backed up by external Consultants/Contractors to oversee the construction of the solar farm and the ongoing operation and maintenance activities.
+Mannum Solar will set up a project management team which is backed up by external consultants and contractors to oversee the construction of the solar farm and the ongoing operation and maintenance activities.
+Complementing the Tetris team to ensure our obligations are met will be: The Energy Project - Network and grid expertise